Understanding Mesothelioma Cancer: Signs, Therapy, and Prevention

 7. Avoidance

-2. Peritoneal mesothelioma
+2. Peritoneal asbestos cancer

 Key Points about Peritoneal Mesothelioma: